Job Post

 • Cultivate a culture of collaboration, teamwork and learning within veterinary services and throughout the League.

-• Work in collaboration with the Philanthropy team to support fundraising efforts and campaigns, such as providing impact stories and reports resulting in financial support.
+• Work in collaboration with the Philanthropy team to support fundraising efforts and campaigns, such as providing impact stories and reports.

 • Participate in donor events, meetings, and tours.